Sir John de Gournay I (fl. c. 1240–1280)

 2. Last attested 1270 (Holy Land departure).
 Son William III attested 1286 (14 Edw.
 I).

-3. DG-I, pp. 279 and 328–341 (William III chapter, which also covers John I's arms and Crusade).
+3. Daniel Gurney, Record (1848), pp. 279 and 328–341 (William III chapter, which also covers John I's arms and Crusade).

-7. DG-I pedigree p.
+7. Daniel Gurney, Record (1848), pedigree p.
 286: "presented by jury of Mitford in 1257 for not being knighted."

 8. DG Supplement, p.
 785: Latin text of letters of protection, Rot.
 Patent 54 Hen.
 III, m.15 d.: "Rex omnibus, &c., salutem.
 Cum dilectus et fidelis noster Johannes de Gurnay crucesignatus nobiscum, et cum Edwardo primogenito nostro profecturus sit ad partes transmarinas in subsidium Terre Sancta, Suscepimus in protectionem et defensionem nostram eundem Johannem, homines, terras, res, redditus et omnes possessiones suas."